Kamaiko/AutomationExercice/README.md

 ## 🎯 Project Overview

-This project serves as a **comprehensive learning platform** for modern software development practices, focusing on:
+This project serves as a **comprehensive learning platform** for a **QA/SDET student** to practice modern software development practices, using AutomationExercise.com as a testing playground.
+The focus is on:

 - **🔍 E2E Testing Automation** with Cypress
 - **🔄 CI/CD Pipeline Implementation** using GitHub Actions